Haworthia chloracantha Haw.

 Haworthia chloracantha var. chloracantha, Aloe chloracantha, Catevala chloracantha

-Haworthia chloracantha is a rare succulent plant with an open rosette, often with a deep red center.
-The rosette is with 18 to 25 leaves and up to 3.2 inches (8 cm) in diameter.
-The leaves are slender, pale yellow-green and up to 1.6 inches (4 cm) long.
-It is very proliferous and forms large clusters in nature.
+Haworthia chloracantha is a small succulent that forms rosettes, often with a deep red center.
+It is very proliferous and forms large dense clusters in nature.
+The rosettes grow up to 3.2 inches (8 cm) in diameter.
+Leaves are slender, pale yellow-green, and up to 1.6 inches (4 cm) long.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).